 TIP: Make sure you bring your cruise card and photo ID with you when you leave the ship as you’ll have to present it at the welcome centre to get back on board the ship.

 It’s budget-friendly in that, you can visit this port of call and have a great time and not spend a single dime.
 That’s not to say that you can’t spend money, there are plenty of opportunities with restaurants, bars, and shopping available both in the main complex and along the beach.
 Massage anyone?
 Plus you can arrange all sorts of excursions and activities like zip lining and kayaking to keep you busy too.

 REMEMBER: This isn’t a private island so bring cash if you plan on shopping, eating or renting any beach toys otherwise beach loungers are free to use.
 We found the area to be quite safe but you should still watch your belongings.

-TIP: You can purchase an $5 all-day unlimited Wi-Fi pass that covers the shopping area and the beach.
+TIP: You can purchase a $5 all-day unlimited Wi-Fi pass that covers the shopping area and the beach.

 To get to the 10-acre Mahogany Beach, walk towards Fat Tuesday and the Magical Flying Beach Chair and follow the path.
 It’s not a far walk over the paved walkway and the little bridge.
 There are some slight hills, but there are benches and a short nature trail along the way.

-An all day ride pass for the chair lift is $14 for adults, $8 for children (4-12 years old) and children under 3 are free and although it isn’t the highest of chair lifts you can still catch some beautiful views..
+An all-day ride pass for the chair lift is $14 for adults, $8 for children (4-12 years old) and children under 3 are free and although it isn’t the highest of chair lifts you can still catch some beautiful views..

 The warm blue ocean water is fabulous here, and there is a shallow beach area for toddlers as well as lifeguard stations throughout the 825-foot-long white-sand beach.
 There are a playground area and a beach volleyball court also.